JuergenGutsch/blog/_source/_posts/2018-10-04-customizing-aspnetcore-05-hostedservices.md

 }
 ~~~

-A `HostedService` needs tom implement a `StartAsync()` and a `StopAsync()` method.
+A `HostedService` needs to implement a `StartAsync()` and a `StopAsync()` method.
 The `StartAsync()` is the place where you implement the logic to execute.
 This method gets executed once immediately after the application starts.
 The method `StopAsync()` on the other hand gets executed just before the application stops.
 This also means, to start a kind of a scheduled service you need to implement it by your own.
 You will need to implement a loop which executes the code regularly.

 To get a `HostedService` executed you need to register it in the ASP.NET Core dependency injection container as a singleton instance: